Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Tôi yêu sử Việt, vì đam mê mà sẵn sàng chờ đợi..." - Ảnh 8.

 However, I treasure my documents very much and cannot throw them away.
 Waiting for a favorable day, I will use them to write another more complete book, so I have kept the manuscript for the past 20 years.
 Now the favorable day has come.
-I took out the old manuscript, reread each page, edited the sentences, added new materials I found, and continued writing the period 1998 - 2020 to form this book series.
+I took out the old manuscript, reread each page, edited the sentences, added new documents I found, and continued writing the period 1998 - 2020 to form this book series.

-A thousand pages of "Long Miles of History" is not long enough for readers who want to understand Saigon from its history in the Stone Age, the Phu Nam period, to the Nguyen period, the French colonial period...
-Saigon's life appears in the book not only through relics and documents but also through legends, folk songs, the transformation of canals, and forests into crossroads...
+A thousand pages of "Long Miles of History" is not long for readers who want to understand Saigon from its history in the Stone Age, the Phu Nam period, to the Nguyen period, the French colonial period...
+Saigon's life appears in the book not only through relics and documents but also through legends, folk songs, the transformation of canals and forests into crossroads...

 My book series is like a handbook that agencies, officials, civil servants, and families in the city should have.
-So that when they want to find a problem related to the city, they just need to open the book and they can be satisfied immediately, without having to look far.
+So when they want to find a problem related to the city, they just need to open the book and they can be satisfied immediately, without having to look far.

-Looking back on my life, the book "The Rebellion of the 12 Warlords" was first published after 20 years, "Gia Dinh - Saigon - Ho Chi Minh City: Long Mile of History" was completed but had to wait 20 years to be published, but during that entire time, I never felt discouraged or wanted to give up.
+Looking back at my life, the book "The Rebellion of the 12 Warlords" was first published after 20 years, "Gia Dinh - Saigon - Ho Chi Minh City: Long Mile of History" was completed but had to wait 20 years to be published, but during that time, I never felt discouraged or wanted to give up.
 It was all because of passion that I waited...

 "Tôi yêu sử Việt, vì đam mê mà sẵn sàng chờ đợi..." - Ảnh 9.